Chapter 5 – Tactical Error #2

 Gwen opens a pill bottle, gives two to Kirk and keeps two for herself.
 “Here baby.
 These are 6 milligrams each.
 It’s lights out time.”
 They both swallow their Melatonin from a shared Dixie cup full of water.

 Kirk turns on the lights attached to the headboard and shuts off the overhead light.
 They both settle into bed, adjust CPAP masks over their noses and turn off the headboard lamps.
 The comforting hiss of the machines begin.
-Gwen is finally back in their bed and Kirk can get some real sleep as a very long day comes to an end.
+Gwen is finally back in their bed, nestled up against his left side with her head on his chest.
+Kirk can get some real sleep as a very long day comes to an end.